-6N: Scotland ends 38-year hoodoo vs England at Twickenham
+6N: Scotland beats England, ends 38-year Twickenham hoodoo

 England barely got near the tryline as Scotland enjoyed 65% possession and 70% territory.
 It was only three missed goalkicks by Finn Russell and Stuart Hogg, as well as some desperate English defense, that kept the scoreline close.

 The roars of delight from Scotland’s players when England winger Jonny May fumbled a kick deep in his own half for a knock-on four minutes from time told its own story.
-The game was up for Eddie Jones’ side and it was a sloppy handling error that went with a total of 15 penalties conceded by England, nine of them coming in the first 25 minutes.
+The game was up for Eddie Jones’ side and it was another sloppy handling error that went with a total of 15 penalties conceded by England, nine of them coming in the first 25 minutes.

+“It’s amazing for us,” said Scotland captain Stuart Hogg, clutching the Calcutta Cup.
+“We believed in each other and to a man deserved it.

+“We got excited during the week because we knew we could put in a performance.
+If we got everything right, we stood a chance of winning.”

-By the half-hour mark, the Scots had treble the number of carries (52-15) and made almost triple the amount of meters gained.
+And that was clear by the half-hour mark, with the Scots having had more than treble the number of carries (52-15) and made almost triple the amount of meters gained.

 That they were only two points ahead at 8-6 must have been painful, then, but that dominance continued into the second half, with the boys in blue visibly slicker and sharper.